chentingyang/STAMP/README.md

 - test_gamma：weight of adversarial error

 2.7 params in get_final_result()
-- topk: number of features to calculate the anomaly score
+- topk: number of features of calculating the anomaly score
 - option: set to 2
 - method: ['sum', 'max', 'mean'], types of aggragation operators